NateWatkins/MediaPipe/README.md

 ## Some notes from my testing

 - The script uses MediaPipe's heaviest model (model_complexity=2) for better accuracy
-- It saves every 30th frame as a PNG with all the landmarks drawn on it (good for debugging)
+- It saves every 30th frame as a PNG with all the landmarks drawn on it
 - If it can't detect hands/pose in a frame, it fills with NaN values instead of skipping
 - The z-coordinate is depth relative to the wrist for hands, nose for body/face